|

 Tinnu, where the buildings were noticeably shabbier than on the

-main rath, then turned under the archway into Cocks Alley, where
+main rath, then turned again, under an archway, into Cocks Alley,

-like a pile of children's bricks.
-The horses slowly picked their
+the Hill of Guard, like a pile of children's toy bricks.

 "Orc's breath!" said Haldir.
 "How do they live